 I love living in Panama.
-But, it’s not right for everyone.
-Some people move to Panama then realize it’s not right for them, so they move away.
+But it’s not right for everyone.
+Some people move to Panama and then realize it’s not right for them, so they move away.
 It’s not always a “bad” reason that people want to leave Panama.
-This information is based on talking to people I know who have moved away from Panama.

 The Top 10 Reasons People Leave Panama are:

 3. Prescription drugs – It’s important to find out if your medications are available in Panama and what they cost before you move to Panama.
 Some have left Panama because they could not get their medications or because they were too expensive.
-Panama insurance may not cover the cost of medications so you have to pay out of pocket.
+Panama insurance may not cover the cost of medications, so you must pay out of pocket.
 You may be able to get drugs shipped to Panama from your country.
 During a Panama Relocation Tour, we take you to several pharmacies so you can check the availability and price of your prescriptions.

 6. Language barrier – Even though English is spoken a lot in some areas in Panama, English is not spoken everywhere in Panama.
 The official language in Panama is Spanish.
 Some people leave Panama because they get frustrated with not being able to communicate with everyone or not being able to hear English everywhere they go.

-8. Politics – some people move to Panama because their candidate did not win the election.
+8. Politics – Some people move to Panama because their candidate did not win the election.
 Once their party gets back in power, they leave Panama. (note, it’s better to move to Panama because you want to experience Panama, not because you are running away from something)

-One more…
+Two more…

 Some people made some very costly mistakes when they moved to Panama.
 It created such bad feelings about Panama that they moved away.
 Don’t let that happen to you!!

-Before you sell everything you own then move to Panama, it’s a good idea to come to visit first.
-To avoid costly mistakes, before you move to Panama, you need to get a thorough education about what life is like in Panama, how to get things done, and who you can trust.
-Do your research.
-You may want to join us for a 6-day all-inclusive Panama Relocation Tour or for a Private Tour of the areas you are most interested in.
-Then, after visiting Panama, you may want to give Panama a 3-6 month test drive before you make the final decision to relocate to Panama.
-When you move to Panama, rent a furnished house/condo for at least a year before you make a buying decision.
-Many people decide to just rent the whole time they live in Panama so they have the flexibility to leave whenever they want to.
+Then, after visiting Panama, you may want to give Panama a 3-6 month test drive before you decide to relocate to Panama.
+When you move to Panama, rent a furnished house/condo for at least a year before buying.
+Many people decide to rent the whole time they live in Panama so they can leave whenever they want.

-Our Online Panama Relocation Guide has all the information you need to know to have a smooth, easy relocation to Panama.
+Our Online Panama Relocation Guide has all the information you need to know for a smooth, easy relocation to Panama.
 If you follow the advice in the Online Panama Relocation Guide, you will be able to avoid mistakes that could cost you tens of thousands of dollars.
 The Online Guide has recommendations for reliable immigration lawyers, honest real estate agents, buying health insurance for 40% less, buying a car, getting pets in to Panama, and much more.

 CLICK HERE to Learn More About the Online Panama Relocation Guide